MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-workstations.md

 -   Ensure that the client machines you want to back up are in the DPM server domain or in a domain with a two-way trust relationship with the DPM domain.

 -   To set up client machines for protection, install the DPM protection agent on them.
 If Windows Firewall is configured on the client computer, the agent installation will set up the firewall exceptions it needs.
 If you need to reset the firewall, you can reconfigure it by running SetDpmServer.exe.
-If you are using a firewall other than Windows Firewall, you'll need to open the necessary ports.
+If you're using a firewall other than Windows Firewall, you'll need to open the necessary ports.
 Learn more in [Deploy the DPM protection agent](deploy-dpm-protection-agent.md).

 -   DPM can back up client computers that are physically or wirelessly connected to the local area network (LAN) or back up over VPN.
 For VPN backup the ICMP should be enabled on the client computer.